MAGRATHEA: an open-source spherical symmetric planet interior structure code: Overview of the code structure

-Other high-pressure ice EOSs that are implemented include Ice VII from \citet{Frank2004} and Ice X from \citet{French2009} [W1] which combined were used in the planetary models of \citet{Zeng2016}.
+The following high-pressure water-ice EOSs are also available as alternative.
+Third-order BME Ice VII EOS with thermal expansion and heat capacity from \citet{Frank2004} and 3rd order BME Ice VII EOS using MGD expression from \citet{Sotin2007}.
+Other ice EOSs that implemented do not support the isentropic temperature gradient.
+They include Ice VII EOS along the melting curve \citep{Frank2004} and tabulated Ice X \citep{French2009} which combined were used in the planetary models of \citet{Zeng2016} [W1].
 Our library has three fits to the 300 K Ice VII measurements from \citet{Frank2004} -- their original 3rd order BME, their BME parameters in a Vinet equation [W2], and a Vinet fit to their results.
-Lastly, we have a 3rd order BME Ice X from \citet{Hermann2011}.

-At lower pressures, our default ice layer includes water \citep{Valencia2007}, Ice Ih \citep{Feistel2006, Acuna2021}, and Ice VI \citet{Bezacier2014} with phase boundaries defined by \citep{Dunaeva2010}.
-Ice II, III, and V are currently not built-in, if a planet passes through these phases the Ice VI EOS is used and and the user is notified that they passed through this region.
-Because of large uncertainties in current measurements, we do not include a phase boundary or EOS for supercritical water.

-For all water EOSs, the input parameters are not sufficient to calculate isentropic temperature gradient.
-Thus the water layer is always assumed to be isothermal until better EOSs are available.
+We have the three phases of ice including the transitional Ice VII' from \citet{Grande2022} which was used in \citet{Huang21} [W3].
+Lastly, we have a 3rd order BME Ice X from \citet{Hermann2011} [W4].
+A future version of \magra\ will expand upon these options with results from \citet{French2015}, \citet{Journaux2020}, and other water phases from the AQUA collection \citep{Haldemann2020}.